se-edu/se-book/gitAndGithub/commit/text.md

   </tab>
 </tabs>

 Although git has detected the file in the working directory, it will not do anything with the file unless you tell it to.
-Suppose we want to commit the current state of the file.
-First, we should stage the file.
+Suppose you want to commit the current state of the file.
+First, you should stage the file.

 <box type="definition">
   <include src="../../common/definitions.md#def-commit" />